Particular/docs.particular.net/servicecontrol/troubleshooting.md

 - Rebuilding of indexes which requires all database records to be read and indexed.
 - Large messages ingestion due to a massive backlog of messages in the queue.

 Usually this fixes itself over time as long as the process is not terminated.
-Do not terminate the process!
+Again, do not forcibly terminate the process!
+Always use Windows Services, Powershell, or the ServiceControl Management Utility to stop and start the service.

 Info: It is recommended to host ServiceControl instances on isolated (virtual) machines with dedicated (non-shared) resources not to affect any other process when ServiceControl requires a lot of system resources.